Volume of Hypercubes Clipped by Hyperplanes and Combinatorial Identities: More explicit formulas for

 \subsection{The case of three hyperplanes.}

 Let us consider three halfspaces, $m=3$.
-We formulate a concrete form in a similar fashion to the one or two hyperplane cases, in particular, which is used to derive the identity in Appendix \ref{app:isoceles}.
+We formulate this case in a similar fashion to the one or two hyperplane cases, in particular, which is important to derive several identities in Appendix \ref{app:isoceles}.